-There were also parallel advancements in the technology such as the development of a device by Bell Laboratories that could understand more than one person’s voice.
+There were also parallel advancements in the technology such as the development of a device by Bell Laboratories.
+This device was groundbreaking, as it could understand more than one person’s voice.

-A major breakthrough was the development of the hidden Markov model which used statistics to determine the probability of a word originating from an unknown sound.
+A major breakthrough was the development of the Hidden Markov Model.
+This system used statistics to determine the probability of a word originating from an unknown sound.
 It did not rely on speech patterns or fixed templates.
 Many of these programs made their way into industries and business applications.

 In 1996, the first voice activated portal (VAL) was made by BellSouth.
 However, this system is inaccurate and still is a nuisance for many people.

-In 2010, Google introduced personalized recognition on Android devices which would record different users’ voice queries to develop an enhanced speech model.
-It consists of 230 billion English words.
-Eventually, Apple’s Siri was invented which relied on cloud computing as well, and you have a personal assistant who is not only intelligent, but funny and witty too.
+In 2010, Google introduced personalized recognition on Android devices which would record different users voice queries to develop an enhanced speech model.
+It consists of 230,000,000,000 English words.
+Eventually, Apple’s Siri was invented which relied on cloud computing as well.